Implementing Approximate Bayesian Inference using Adaptive Quadrature: the aghq Package: Examples, low dimensions

 \subsection{Estimating the mass of the Milky Way Galaxy}

 }

-Astrophysicists are interested in estimating the mass of the Milky Way galaxy. \citet{gwen2} describe a statistical model which relates multivariate position/velocity measurements of star clusters orbiting the Galaxy to parameters which in turn determine its mass according to a physical model.
-Their specific interest in this work is in assessing the impact of various prior choices and data inclusion rules on inference, and they fit and assess many models.
-Despite this, they rely on \texttt{MCMC}{} for inference, with long run times and requiring user tuning for each new fit.
-In contrast, \citet{aghqus} show that \texttt{AGHQ}{} is fast and stable for this problem and much better suited to the type of rapid prototyping done by \citet{gwen2}.
+Astrophysicists are interested in estimating the mass of the Milky Way Galaxy. \citet{gwen2} describe a statistical model which relates multivariate position/velocity measurements of star clusters orbiting the Galaxy to parameters which in turn determine its mass according to a physical model.
+Their interest is in assessing the impact of various prior choices and data inclusion rules on inferences, and they fit and assess many models using \MCMC{}. \citet{aghqus} implement the model using \AGHQ{}.
+Here, the use of the \pkg{aghq} package to fit this model is demonstrated.
+The high accuracy attained (in theory) by \AGHQ{} is shown to produce results that are much closer to the \MCMC{} samples returned by \pkg{tmbstan} than a simpler Gaussian approximation to the posterior used in \pkg{TMB}.
+Further, the \pkg{aghq} package gives these more accurate results using about the same amount of code and with similar runtime to \pkg{TMB}.

-Implementing \texttt{AGHQ}{} for this problem requires care, however.
-The parameters are subject to various box and nonlinear constraints and in certain cases have a sharply peaked mode lying close to the boundary of the parameter space.
-Here we demonstrate how to do a constrained optimization using \pkg{TMB} and the \pkg{ipoptr} package which interfaces the \texttt{IPOPT} software \citep{ipopt} and then pass the results to \pkg{aghq} for inference.
-This is an example where the model is too complex for \texttt{aghq::aghq()} to handle it on its own, but the \pkg{aghq} package still provides a flexible interface for Bayesian inference.
+In this example the optimization required to implement \AGHQ{} is more challenging than in the example of \S\ref{sec:inf-disease}.
+The \pkg{aghq} package accomodates more difficult optimization problems by allowing the user to perform the optimization outside and pass in the results, and this feature is illustrated here.
+Some current limitations of the methods underpinning the \pkg{aghq} package are also illustrated through the estimation and quantification of uncertainty for a complicated nonlinear, transdimensional posterior summary using \AGHQ{} and \MCMC{}.